5 Best Headphone Amplifiers: Amped Up!

 The most important thing about a headphone amplifier is that it keeps you from getting distortion during “peaks” in your music when paired with proper headphones.
-Have you ever noticed that when you’re jamming out to a song that get’s a bit loud during the chorus it can cause your headphones to distort?
+Have you ever noticed that when you’re jamming out to a song that get’s a bit loud it can cause your headphones to distort?

 Aside from just being annoying, this actually prevents you from being able to pick out a lot of the intricacies of the song that you would be able to otherwise.